Parthiv911/Multimodal-LLM-Application-for-Testing-Functionalities-of-Apps/README.md

-A RAG application for providing test cases for apps based on uploaded screenshots of the apps to test.
+An LLM application for providing test cases for apps based on uploaded screenshots of the apps to test.

 Front end: HTML, Javascript
 Back end: Flask